enwumeh/100-days-of-code/log.md

 ### Day 1: February 16, 2022

 **Today's Progress**:
-finished 10 days of JS
-failed at some leetcode but got Plus one and some others D
+attempted to finish 10 days of JS did Plus one and some others on Leetcode did this but cant figure out why the button won't change on click: https://www.hackerrank.com/challenges/js10-buttons-container/problem